mattvenn/usbc-synth-psu/docs/noise_issue.md

 ![common mode choke](common_mode_choke.jpg)

 And tested it with a 10k -> 10M sweep.
+Green is input and yellow is output.
+The filter removes all the signal above about 100khz.

 ![choke test](choke_test.PNG)